SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/widgets-collection.md

 <a name="widget-markdown"></a>
 ### Markdown

 The "markdown" widget can be used to display markdown content.
+Using the “Markdown” widget you can inform users, for example, on new features.

 ![Markdown widget](/images/users-guide/cockpit/cockpit-widget-markdown.png)